Franchising is just a big-old scam. With a capital “S.”

 About Blanket Statements

-You know about blanket statements right?
-You know what they are…correct?
+I assume you know about blanket statements right?
+You know what they are, correct?

-Just in case you don’t know what a blanket statement is, I found this one from Longman Dictionary Online:
+In short, just in case you don’t know what a blanket statement is, I found a definition from Longman Dictionary Online:

-How about a few examples to get you headed in the right direction…the direction I’m taking with this article?
+That said, here are a few examples to get you headed in the right direction…the direction I’m heading with this article.